knative/docs/docs/eventing/samples/iot-core/README.md

 #### Broker

-1. Create a YAML file for the Broker using the template below:
+To install the default Broker:

+1. Copy the YAML below into a file:

    ```yaml
    apiVersion: eventing.knative.dev/v1